PHYS3888/Tutorial_Criticality/README.md

 ```

 We're ready to compute the distribution of event energies, `E`!
-Use your favorite function to do this (e.g., `histogram` or `tabulate`).
+Use `histogram` to achieve this.
-What do you notice?
+What do you notice about this distribution?

-Now plot the same histogram on logarithmic horizontal and vertical axes.
+Now let's plot the same histogram on logarithmic horizontal and vertical axes.
 When plotting on log-log axes, it is good practice to use logarithmically spaced bins, which can be achieved as:
 ```matlab
 numBins = 25;